Battle of Yehuling: Background

-In 1206, Temüjin had united all the tribes in Mongolia under his rule and received the title "Genghis Khan".
+In 1206, Temüjin (previous name of Genghis Khan) had united all the tribes on the Mongolian Plateau under his rule and received the title "Genghis Khan".
 The Jurchen-led Jin dynasty in northern China became a major obstacle to the Mongol Empire's quest for world domination.
 In the past, the Jin dynasty had adopted a divide-and-rule strategy to break up the various Mongol tribes and keep them under control.
 However, after realising that this strategy no longer worked, they began to actively prepare for war with the aim of eliminating the Mongol threat in a single campaign.
 Starting in the reign of Emperor Zhangzong, the Jin dynasty had constructed a line of structural defences about 300 kilometres long along its northern border; this line is sometimes loosely referred to as the "Jin dynasty's Great Wall".

 Earlier in 1204, Genghis Khan had subdued the Ongud, a Mongol tribe helping the Jin dynasty guard its northern border.
 At the same time, Genghis Khan also formed an alliance with the Ongud by marrying his daughter to the Ongud chief's son.
 The Mongols controlled the area north of the Yin Mountains and started stockpiling resources in preparation for a military campaign against the Jin dynasty.
 Moreover, the Mongols had also been actively luring and inducing some Jurchens to defect or surrender.
 The Jin emperor Xingsheng underestimated the Mongol threat and had been gradually neglecting the defences against the Mongols.
 He was also delusional in his belief that the Jin dynasty was far more powerful than the Mongols.

 In 1210, Genghis Khan insulted Emperor Xingsheng of the Jin by publicly stating that he was cowardly and unfit to be a leader.
 He also added, "The emperor should be a man from the sky like me."
 When the Jin emperor received news of this, he was so enraged that he executed the Mongol ambassador.
 Tensions between the Mongols and Jin dynasty started to escalate.
 In March 1211, the Mongols rallied 100,000 troops for a campaign against the Jin dynasty, leaving behind only about 2,000 men to guard their base in Mongolia.
 This meant that well over 90% of the Mongol forces had been mobilized for the campaign.
 Before embarking, Genghis Khan prayed to the sky deity Tengri along the Kherlen River to bless the Mongols with victory, and made a symbolic vow to avenge his ancestor, Ambaghai, who was executed by crucifixion in 1146 at the order of Emperor Xizong of the Jin dynasty.